snu-dbs/m2bench/Datasets/Generator/README.md

     - Link: [california-latest.osm.bz2](https://download.geofabrik.de/north-america/us/california-latest.osm.bz2)
     - If the above link is not available, follow the below instruction.
         1. Open [the download link of the United States of America](https://download.geofabrik.de/north-america/us.html).
-        2. In the "Sub Regions", download the ".osm.bz2" of the "California".
+        2. Under the "Sub Regions", download the ".osm.bz2" of the "California".
-2. Unzip the downloaded file and move the unzipped file to `/Datasets/raw_datasets/osm/`.
+2. Unzip the downloaded file and move the unzipped file to `/Datasets/raw_datasets/osm`.
     - Make sure that the filename is `california-latest.osm`.

 #### 6. Finedust: MISE, An Array-Based Integrated System for Atmospheric Scanning LiDAR (SSDBM 2021)

 We provide the Finedust dataset.
-See `/Datasets/raw_datasets/finedust/`.
+See `/Datasets/raw_datasets/finedust`.

-### Usage
+### Data generation

-Set up the datasets described above, then run `Disaster/main.py` from the `/Datasets/Generator` directory.
+Set up the raw datasets described above, then run `Disaster/main.py` **from the `/Datasets/Generator` directory**.
-Result dataset will be saved in the `/Datasets/disaster/` directory.
+Result dataset will be stored in the `/Datasets/disaster` directory.

 ```bash
 $ python Disaster/main.py